php-fig/fig-standards/proposed/phpdoc-tags.md

 When the intended method does not have a return value then the return type MAY be omitted; in which case 'void' is implied.

-@method tags MUST NOT be used in a PHPDoc that is not associated with a *class* or *interface*.
+@method tags can ONLY be used in a PHPDoc that is associated with a *class* or *interface*.

 #### Examples